ballyeiei/ThaiLicensePlateRecognization/README.md

 Start with File: license-plate-recognition-using-cnn.ipynb Trained data set as LicensePlate.h5
-You can run code at ###Run model to predict Use here in
+You can run code at บรรทัด ###Run model to predict Use here